Truck driver suffers minor injuries in U.S. 50 wreck

 Driver Matt Henry, 25, was headed eastbound going downhill from Monarch Pass when his brakes started to overheat.

-Colorado State Patrol Trooper Brandon Wilkens said a witness reported having seen the truck’s brakes begin to smoke on the downhill run.
+Colorado State Patrol Trooper Brandon Wilkins said a witness reported having seen the truck’s brakes begin to smoke on the downhill run.

 Chaffee County Fire Protection District was able to douse the fire and extricate Henry, who had been wearing a seat belt at the time of the crash.

-Henry was transported to Heart of the Rockies Regional Medial Center with minor injuries.
+Henry was transported to Heart of the Rockies Regional Medical Center with minor injuries.

-Wilkens, Trooper Nate Aluisi and Sgt.
-Marshal Schwarz reported to the scene minutes after the crash was called in at 1:33 p.m.
+Wilkins, Trooper Nate Aluisi and Master Sgt.
+Marshall Schwarz reported to the scene minutes after the crash was called in at 1:33 p.m.

 Chaffee County Sheriff’s Office and Colorado Department of Transportation also responded to the scene.